Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 ### Removing socket contents

 * You can now remove any item socket contents while preserving said content using Larzuk's Mallus (item sold by Larzuk in any act for 250k gold)
 * Larzuk’s Malus + Socketed Item = Used item with socket contents removed (preserves the contents)

+### Uber Tristram mini-ubers portals

+* Now only one of any key is required to open a portal to Uber Tristram mini-uber.
+Can be the same key